- Pets and Animals

 More details about payment options are also included on the back of rates notices.

-Overdue rates accrue interest at a rate of 11% per annum calculated from the due date.
-Refer to Council's Financial Hardship Policy.
+Overdue rates accrue interest at a rate of 9.83 per cent per annum calculated from the due date.
+Refer to Council's Rating Financial Hardship Policy.

 As of the 2017/18 financial year, Council has split its annual water access and sewerage charges into two, more manageable, portions.